 All free.
 All the time.
 The way education should be.

-Below is a variety of New Age and Old Ways worksheets with corresponding mini-lessons to help your learners develop their writing skills while becoming familiar with a variety of Norse Pagan subjects like: Norse mythology, lifestyle, traditions and celebrations.
+Below is a variety of New Age and Old Ways worksheets with corresponding mini-lessons to help your learners develop their writing skills while becoming familiar with various Norse Pagan subjects like Norse mythology, lifestyle, traditions and celebrations.

 Click on the picture to download your free PDF file to print.